-The proposed programme is based on the following:
+The proposed project is based on the following:

-Application of Integrated Water Resources Management (IWRM) principles.
-The programme is multipurpose in nature and will include water supply and sanitation, navigation, fisheries, livestock, tourism and watershed management components.
-Finally, it will also include the development of an electrical interconnection between Ethiopia and South Sudan.

-Great attention must be played to the integration of the multiple sectors from the beginning in the design of the programme in order to ensure that all needs and requirements are taken into account.

-► Transboundary planning and benefit sharing between Ethiopia and South Sudan.
+- Application of Integrated Water Resources Management (IWRM) principles.
+The programme is multipurpose in nature and will include hydropower, irrigation, fisheries and watershed management.
+Great attention must be played to the integration of the multiple sectors from the beginning in the design of the programme in order to ensure that all needs and requirements are taken into account - ► Transboundary planning and benefit sharing between Ethiopia and South Sudan.